seanko29/seanko29.github.io/_pages/about.md

     <p>Suwon, South Korea</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false  # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a graduate student in [MAIN Lab](https://sites.google.com/view/skku-milab) @ Sungkyunkwan University, advised by [Prof. Jaekwang Kim](https://dramatic-samba-372.notion.site/Jaekwang-KIM-b5955ec7d50f488b8ff7bd29f9148641) and was a SKT AI Fellowship member (4th generation) with SKT Supernova team in 2022.
 I received my B.S degree in Molecular Biotechnology @ Ghent University Global Campus and wrote my bachelor thesis under the supervision of [Dr. Utku Ozbulak](https://www.linkedin.com/in/utkuozbulak/) and Prof. Wesley De Neve.
-My major research interest lies but is not limited to computer vision, especially generative model, self-supervised learning and LLMs.
+My major research interest lies but is not limited to computer vision, generative model, self-supervised learning and LLMs.